-A “Purge” is not needed, and would not help!
+A “Purge” is not needed and would not help!

-From time to time people float the idea that as there are too many people, some form of ‘cull’ is required.
+From time-to-time people float the idea that as there are too many people, some form of ‘cull’ is required.
 This very approach fails to recognise that overpopulation is about a ratio: the ratio of people to carrying capacity.
 Almost any form of cull creates a catastrophe that reduces the carrying capacity of the Earth even more than it reduces the population.

 Overpopulation occurs when the environment cannot sustainably support the population.
 The environment supports the population, just not sustainably.
 If the environment did not support the population in the short term, then population drops immediately, rather than remaining too high until the environment eventually collapses.

 It is important to remember that mankind already does many things to increase carrying capacity of the planet.
 If society collapses, all those steps to increase carrying capacity break down.
-An catastrophic event that reduces the population, would also see society break down.
-We could have a planet with 1/10 the population that is still overpopulated because, for example, farming fails and the remaining people have to hunt and destroy natural fauna to survive.
+A catastrophic event that reduces the population, would also see society break down.
+We could have a planet with 1/10 the population that is still overpopulated because, for example, farming fails, and the remaining people have to hunt and destroy natural fauna to survive.

 The Battle: Combating Population Growth Provocateurs.

 There is however a battle to control population, with “provocateurs” advocating for maximum population growth.
 The path to wealth is accumulate some wealth from as many individuals as possible.
 The wealthiest individuals do not need to concern themselves with overpopulation, as they will always have all the land and resources they need, which means they have no reason for population control to matter to them.
 On the contrary, it is in the financial interest of the most for population to keep increasing, as their wealth accumulates from as many individuals as possible.
 Even if population growth is lowering the living standard of the average individual, having more individuals to ‘tax’ or earn profits from still appeals to the most wealthy and powerful.
-The most wealthy would continue create propaganda claiming ‘perpetual growth is the only path to prosperity’ even if there were 100 billion people on the planet.
+The wealthiest would continue create propaganda claiming ‘perpetual growth is the only path to prosperity’ even if there were 100 billion people on the planet.

 Whilst scaling back population can benefit individuals on average, it does not necessarily benefit the largest global businesses and their managers or owners.
 Nor does it benefit from politicians who see their importance increasing with population and their donations increasing with donations from the most wealth who benefit from population growth.

 Another force for ever increasing population is the ‘othering’.
-The claim that “we” must increase our population or we will be out numbered by “others’.
+The claim that “we” must increase our population, or we will be outnumbered by “others’.

 Overpopulation is about a ratio of two numbers, not a single number.
 The equation is the quotient of population/carrying-capacity, and if that ration is greater than 1 there is overpopulation.